Learning Dynamic Rope Manipulation Using Task-Level Iterative Learning Control: Conclusion

 \section{Conclusion}

-We demonstrate the success of Task-Level Iterative Learning Control for deformable-object manipulation by learning to tie various flying knots in less than 10 trials.
+We demonstrate the success of Task-Level Iterative Learning Control for dynamic rope manipulation by learning to tie overhand flying knots in less than 10 trials.
 We introduce the notion of a critical-point objective and demonstrate task-level learning of unactuated system dynamics.
 Given a single demonstration of the task, our learning system learns to tie a flying knot across 7 different rope types and 4 demonstration variations.
-We show that a learned command achieves a 100\% success rate and transfers across most rope types in 2-5 trials.
+We show that a learned command achieves a 100\% success rate and transfers across most rope types in 2--5 trials.